S1mple-Scripts/S1mpleMiner/README.md

 - The required items and levels depending on the mining method you are using.

 ### Script Setup
-- Learn how to setup the bot properly by watching this quick video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared).
+- Watch the quick script setup video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared).

 ### Proggies